GNL Explorers — interactive educational tools for type 1 diabetes

 This explorer uses a shared physiological engine to generate exploratory output ranges for four AID systems.
 The same core calculation drives all four — the adapters apply system-specific framing on top of it.

-The 1-to-5 level selector maps to different concepts per system:
+The 1-to-5 level selector maps to these strategies per system:

 Output 1 is carbohydrate informed.
 Enter daily carbohydrate intake to generate it.
 Output 2 is rule based and always shown.